Fraud 101: Shopping & Credit Cards

 - Report lost or stolen cards immediately.
-You can greatly reduce the chance of fraud by contacting Veridian as soon as you realize your card is missing.
+You can greatly reduce the chance of fraud by freezing the account as soon as you realize a card is missing.

-- Make sure your transaction is complete and you have received a receipt before leaving a merchant location.
+- Get a receipt.
+Make sure your transaction is complete and you receive your receipt before leaving any merchant location.

 - Travel light.
 Only carry the cards you need to use; if your wallet or purse goes missing, that's fewer accounts to block.
 Don't keep cards loose in your pocket, either, as that raises the chances of accidentally dropping one.